Taufred/ChatbotRasa/data/nlu.md

 - tell me about [ai]{"entity": "subject", "value": "AI"}
 - What is the [application process]{"entity": "subject", "value": "apply"}?
 - What is the [application process]{"entity": "subject", "value": "apply"} like?
+- How does the [application process]{"entity":"subject", "value": "apply"} work?

 ## intent:thank
 - thank you